Steam Turbine Reheat Stop Valves Restoration

 Furthermore, these valves had always used a soft metal gasket for sealing of the cover on top of the casing.
 The customer wanted to upgrade to a Flexatallic® design with a specific crush dimension for improved sealing.
 The gasket pocket was increased in depth from 0.250 inches to 0.312 inches to accept the new gasket.
 The bolt face was machined to minimum cleanup, and the cover was sent to St. Louis where the gasket mating surface was machined to a proper thickness.

 While on site, localized weld repairs were made to the blade rings and horizontal joint.
 MD&A welding experts examined all rows of the HP turbine and straightened all blades that had been subjected to foreign object damage during operation.
 All nozzle partitions were blended, polished, and cut back as necessary.
-Main oil pump seal faces were also reconditioned, and new seal rings manufactured.
+Main oil pump seal faces were also reconditioned, and new seal rings were manufactured.
 Main steam seal rings were repaired, and all inlet flanges were restored to OEM conditions.

 As part of this project, a low-pressure stop valve was also checked and returned to OEM design specifications.